jenca/lateralus/README.md

 You can `$ gulp clean` and `$ gulp build`, to clean the output folder and rebuild respectively.

-You can run also `$gulp run` to run your game standalone via node-webkit, or `$ gulp nodewebkit` to build your game for linux, mac, and windows.
+You can also `$ gulp run` to run your game standalone via node-webkit, or `$ gulp nodewebkit` to build your game for linux, mac, and windows.